ReactTraining/react-stdio/README.md

 # react-stdio

-[react-stdio](https://github.com/mjackson/react-stdio) is a simple server for rendering React components on the server.
-It's mainly useful when you're using something other than node.js as your backend.
+[react-stdio](https://github.com/mjackson/react-stdio) lets you render [React](https://facebook.github.io/react/) components on the server, regardless of the backend technology you're using.

 As its name suggests, other processes communicate with react-stdio using standard streams.
-The protocol is JSON, so any language that can spawn a child process and write to its stdin can use the server.
+The protocol is JSON, so any language that can spawn a child process and write JSON to its stdin can use the server.
 Requests are handled serially, so responses are issued in the same order requests are received.

 ## Installation